Putnam County, West Virginia

 Putnam County is a county in the U.S. state of West Virginia.
-As of the 2020 census, the population was 57,440.
-Its county seat is Winfield and its largest city is Hurricane.
-Putnam County is part of the Huntington-Ashland, WV-KY-OH Metropolitan Statistical Area, across the Kanawha River from Charleston, West Virginia.
+As of the 2020 census, its population was 57,440.
+Its county seat is Winfield, its largest incorporated city is Hurricane, and its largest community is the census-designated place of Teays Valley.
+Putnam County is part of the Huntington–Ashland, WV-KY-OH metropolitan statistical area, across the Kanawha River from Charleston, West Virginia.